NixTS/stock-trading-journal/README.md

 7. Selecting the Project

-> After successfully connecting to GitHub a searchbar opens.
+> After successfully connecting to GitHub a search bar opens.
 Type the name of the repository your project is in.
 A dropdown menu will open, click on the correct repository.
 This links up the repository from GitHub to heroku.

 8. Deployment